The leading AI-powered medical information platform.

 Author of Thinking, Fast and Slow

-MIT Ph.D, Computer Science
+Computer Science Faculty, Cornell

 Don′t miss our weekly email alert.
 Stay up to date on all the new findings that matter.